 Witness the Harlala Mask Dance Festival in February

-If you are visiting Malana in Phalgun or February, you might get a chance to witness this unique dance festival.
+If you are visiting Malana in February, you might get a chance to witness this unique dance festival.
 On this occasion, all villagers take a ritual bath.
 A group of people wear cannabis leaves and masks and dance around the village houses spreading cow dung.

 A procession for Emperor Akbar is also held during this festival.